Iconic singer hopes to close financing gap for African women

 She recalled women in Ghana who resorted to digging a hole in the ground to stash their earnings because they didn’t have bank accounts.
 And during a visit to Benin last month, one woman told her that to obtain a loan of 5,000 CFA ($8) she had to show a property deed and hand over 100,000 CFA as collateral.

 Such experiences have helped to inspire another new program, the $100 million U.S.-run Women’s Global Development and Prosperity Initiative fund with projects in 22 countries in Africa and elsewhere.
+They include Morocco, where women are benefiting from new laws that allow them to own land.

 The Africa-focused AFAWA, with vocal backing from French President Emmanuel Macron, will launch this month in Rwanda at the Global Gender Summit, which gathers multilateral development banks from around the world.